 Overview & Introduction

 The N.C.
 Cooperative Extension Service has launched a Strategic Vision and Planning Initiative that will take place over the coming months.
 This process will support and sustain Our Vision as we better position Extension to provide solutions that enrich the lives, land and economy of North Carolinians.

 The College of Agriculture and Life Sciences (CALS) at N.C.
 State University recently completed its strategic planning process (visit the CALS Strategic Plan 2013 page).
 Many of the college’s goals were directly tied to the great work being done by our Extension professionals here at N.C.
 State.

-While we continue to be encouraged by these exciting opportunities, we also have faced significant budget cuts, particularly in recent state budgets and the federal budget sequestration.
-These cuts have significantly impacted numerous N.C.
+While we continue to be encouraged by these exciting opportunities, we also have faced significant funding reductions, particularly in recent state budgets and the federal budget sequestration.
+These funding losses have significantly impacted numerous N.C.
 State campus and county-based positions and programs, but have also presented opportunities to better ourselves.

-To meet the opportunities that lie before us, and to continue fulfilling the needs of our clients across the state as we start our next century, we must review our programs and develop a prioritization plan that will align our financial, human and research resources with our highest priority programs.
+To meet the opportunities that lie before us, and to continue fulfilling the needs of our clients across the state as we start our next century, we must review our programs and develop a strategic plan that will align our financial, human and research resources with our highest priority programs and strengths.
 This process will be inclusive and transparent, but we need your help.